GeekyRahul/test/_posts/2020-04-02-netlify-vs-github-pages-speedtest.md

 <h3>Our Test Conditions</h3>

 We set up a two identical websites on github pages and netlify.
 In fact both of them were deployed from the same github repository.
 The site was built using the static site generator Jekyll.
 We installed the mediumish theme on our test site.
 The theme already had a few posts built in complete with images.
-This helped us to simulate a real word scenario.
+This helped us to simulate a real world scenario.
 The size of the webpage was around 1.9 MB.
 So the average size.
 There was a good number of css and js files on the webpage.
 We took multiple runs to minimize error and also to give the cdn time to cache resources.
 Because usually the first one or two requests will be cache miss as the cdn cache will be probably expired.
 But after a few visits everything will start to get served from the cdn.

 Services we used for the speed test are given below.